volodymyrhudyma/blog/content/blog/add-redux-saga-with-typescript-to-your-react-application-january-2021.md

 };
 ```

-We define the initial state, which holds our `counter` value equal to `0` by default, and which is passed as the first argument to the reducer.
+We define the initial state, which holds our list of todo items value equal to an empty array(\[]) by default, a flag that indicates if the API call is still in progress and an error text if it occurs.

-In the reducer's body we check the type of an action which has been fired (`action.type`) and change the state accordingly.
+In the reducer's body we check the type of action which has been fired (`action.type`) and change the state accordingly.

-If we fired `INCREMENT_COUNTER` action, we add `1`, if `DECREMENT_COUNTER` - we remove `1`.
+In the case of **FETCH_TODO_REQUEST** action, we let the UI know that the API call is in progress.

+In the case of **FETCH_TODO_SUCCESS** action, we populate todo items in the store, let the UI know that the API call has finished and clear an error if there was any previously.

+In the case of **FETCH_TODO_FAILURE** action, we clear all todo items in the store, let UI know that the API call has finished and set an error to be displayed in the UI later.

-**Important note:** remember that the reducer function should return the new state, without even touching the existing.
+**Important note:** remember that the reducer function should return the new state, without even touching the existing one.

 ## Step 6: Create Action Types